DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: Experiments

-\textbf{Voxel Grids.} This representation, also known as event volume~\cite{events-zhu2019unsupervised}, discretizes the time domain into a traditional image with a fixed number $B$ of channels (where $F=B$) and inserts events into $\mathcal{R_{\mathcal{E}}}$ using interpolation over time.
-The resulting voxel grid can be expressed as:
+\textbf{Voxel Grids.} This representation, also known as event volume~\cite{events-zhu2019unsupervised}, splits time in a fixed number $B$ of bins and aggregates events in their pixel locations by interpolating polarity values over time.
+The result is a $B$-channel representation is which each event's contribution is weighted according to its occurrence in time within the temporal bin.